IBM-Blockchain/ansible-collection/docs/source/roles/console.rst

     By default, the cluster role binding has the same name as the specified Kubernetes namespace or Red Hat OpenShift project.

+  pod_security_policy (optional, str, None)
+    The name of the pod security policy.

+    By default, the pod security policy has the same name as the specified Kubernetes namespace or Red Hat OpenShift project.

+    Only required when *target* is ``k8s``.

+  role_binding (optional, str, None)
+    The name of the role binding.

+    By default, the role binding has the same name as the specified Kubernetes namespace or Red Hat OpenShift project.

+    Only required when *target* is ``k8s``.

   security_context_constraints (optional, str, None)
     The name of the security context constraints.